Marketing is a crucial component of every business. As trends change, more options become available for promoting your business.

 Does your typical customer engage with your website or head straight to the map?
 Did they post reviews on competitors’ services?
 How did they first find you online?

 These questions and their answers help you understand the customer’s journey.
 More importantly, they also highlight areas that need improvement.
-By checking out the data in SocialPilot’s Google My Business analytics reports, you can adjust your posts quickly.
+By checking out the data in SocialPilot’s Google Business Profile analytics reports, you can adjust your posts quickly.

-By adding posts, photos, and keywords to your Google My Business listing, your company can rise in rankings and win at local marketing.
+By adding posts, photos, and keywords to your Google Business Profile listing, your company can rise in rankings and win at local marketing.
 Using a scheduling tool, like SocialPilot, makes the process even easier.